saliholoji/saliholoji/README.md

 # 👋 Hi there!

-👨‍💻 My name is Salih, I'm a passionate Fullstack Software Engineer with over +7 years of experience, specializing in both Front-end and Back-end development.
+👨‍💻 I'm a passionate Fullstack Software Engineer with over +7 years of experience, specializing in both Front-end and Back-end development.
 My expertise spans across a wide range of programming languages and technologies, with a strong focus on delivering efficient and high-quality solutions.

 ## 🛠️ Tech Stack
 - **Languages:** C#, .Net, Python, VB, VB 6.0, SQL, MySQL, MsSQL, Delphi, ASP (Classic), HTML, PHP